 |Index||Size in bytes||Description|

-Otherwise the data structure is the same as for main address.
+Otherwise the data structure is the same as for the standard address.

 Hsis a Keccak-256 hash function interpreted as integer and modulo

 l(maximum edwards25519 scalar)

 ||is a byte array concatenation operator

 SubAddris a 0-terminated fixed string (8 bytes total)